Eurico da Silva

-Eurico Santana da Silva (10 May 1933 – 28 March 2025) was an Indian judge of the Bombay High Court Bench at Goa.
+Eurico Das Dores Santana da Silva (10 May 1933 – 28 March 2025) was an Indian judge of the Bombay High Court Bench at Goa.

 Early life

-Eurico Santana da Silva was born on 10 May 1933 in Margao, Portuguese Goa.
+Eurico Das Dores Santana da Silva was born on 10 May 1933 in Margao, Portuguese Goa.
 He graduated in Law and post graduated in historical and juridical sciences at the University of Coimbra in 1957.

 Career

-He did a Degree in Law and Post Graduation in Historical and Juridical Sciences by the Faculty of Law, University of Coimbra, Portugal.
-A diploma in Forensic Medicine by the Faculty of Medicine, University of Coimbra, Portugal.
-Diploma in Dactiloscopy and Prisional Law by the Faculty of Law, University of Coimbra, Portugal and Course of Criminology in the Institute of Criminology and Forensic Science, Ministry of Home Affairs, Government of India, New Delhi, in 1979.

 On 6 December 1957, he was appointed as "Julgado Municipal Especial" at Ponda.

 On 20 April 1964, he was promoted to Civil Judge, Senior Division and Judicial Magistrate First Class.
 On 18 April 1974, he was promoted to be the Chief Judicial Magistrate of Goa, Daman and Diu.
-He progressed in his career to become a District and Sessions Judge, South Goa, Margao on 4 February 1981.
-On 30 July 1990, he was elevated as a judge of the Bombay High Court at Goa and after a career of over 38 years, retired on 10 May 1995.
+He progressed in his career and was appointed the first District and Sessions Judge of South Goa upon its creation on 4 February 1981.
+On 30 July 1990, he was elevated as an additional judge of the Bombay High Court at Goa in 1990 and appointed Puisne (Permanent) Judge in 1991.

 Death

-Da Silva died at his residence in Margaon, on 28 March 2025, at the age of 91.
+Justice Silva died at his residence in Margaon, on 28 March 2025, at the age of 91.